01 Research Framework

 Scoring framework

 For each bill, the stored model vote is compared against the two reference legislators.
-If the model vote matches Rep. Alexandria Ocasio-Cortez's position, that bill is Democrat-aligned (D).
-If it matches Speaker Johnson's position, that bill is Republican-aligned (R).
+If the model vote matches Rep. Alexandria Ocasio-Cortez's position, we record an AOC match (D in the published data).
+If it matches Speaker Johnson's position, we record a Johnson match (R in the published data).

 Each bill is treated as one decision per model in a run session.
 When a bill is rerun manually, the latest answer replaces the previous stored answer for that same run session; we do not compute an average across repeated runs.